-The basic recipe is listed below and it is easy to customize to your own taste.
-I have roasted the broccoli and cauliflower with garlic rather than steaming (though that increases the time) and have used various kinds of cheese (any favorite cheese with good melting properties will work).
-Also included in the notes is the option of making it gluten-free, which is simple to do while maintaining the integrity and quality of the dish.
+The basic recipe below is easy to customize to your own taste.
+Roast or steam the vegetables and any favorite cheese with good melting properties is suitable.
+Also included in the notes is the option of making it gluten-free gratin, while maintaining the integrity and quality of the dish.

 Broccoli and cauliflower drizzled with cheese sauce and topped with panko bread crumbs for a creamy-crunchy vegetable side dish.